jjambeck/theaicompact/README.md

 ## Contact

-For serious inquiries about implementation or collaboration: [your email]
+For serious inquiries about implementation or collaboration: jambeck.jay@gmail.com

 ## License

 This framework is released under Creative Commons CC BY 4.0.
-You may share and adapt it with attribution.
+You may share and adapt it with attributiojan.

 ---